 NSTA’s mission is clearly stated: “…to promote

-excellence and innovation in science teaching for all.”
-The
+excellence and innovation in science teaching and learning for all.”

 not only with respect to race and ethnicity, but also regarding